Rohand19/mycotoxin-prediction/README.md

 ## Overview

 This project implements a deep learning pipeline to predict mycotoxin levels (DON concentration) in corn samples using hyperspectral imaging data.
-The system uses a neural network with an attention mechanism to process spectral reflectance data and make accurate predictions.
+The primary implementation uses a TensorFlow-based neural network with an attention mechanism to process spectral reflectance data and make accurate predictions.
+An alternative scikit-learn RandomForest implementation is also provided for environments where TensorFlow may not be optimal.

 ## Features